pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

 splits the source file into the tokens specific to your language.
 Thankfully you can use a stock [Antlr grammar](https://github.com/antlr/grammars-v4) or JavaCC grammar to generate a lexer for you.
-If you cannot use a lexer generator, for instance because you are wrapping a lexer for another library, it is still relatively easy to implement the Tokenizer interface.
+If you cannot use a lexer generator, for instance because you are wrapping a lexer from another library, it is still relatively easy to implement the Tokenizer interface.

 Use the following guide to set up a new language module that supports CPD.